Health promotion: Scope

 The WHO's 1986 Ottawa Charter for Health Promotion and then the 2005 Bangkok Charter for Health Promotion in a Globalized World defines health promotion as "the process of enabling people to increase control over their health and its determinants, and thereby improve their health".
 Health promotion is a multifaceted approach that goes beyond individual behavior change.
 It encompasses a wide range of social and environmental interventions aimed at addressing health determinants such as income, housing, food security, employment, and quality working conditions.

 It is important to distinguish between health education and health promotion.
 Health education refers to structured learning activities aimed at improving health literacy, while health promotion encompasses broader social and environmental interventions designed to support healthy behaviors and lifestyles.
-The World Health Organization distinguishes between these approaches, emphasizing that health promotion involves not only individual behavior change but also efforts to modify social determinants of health.
+The World Health Organization distinguishes between these approaches, emphasizing that health promotion is a process that results in actions at individual, communal and at settings and systems levels.
+These actions modify the social, economic, commercial, and planetary determinants of health.

 Health promotion involves public policy that addresses health determinants such as income, housing, food security, employment, and quality working conditions.
 More recent work has used the term Health in All Policies (HiAP) to refer to the actions that incorporate health into all public policies.
 Health promotion is aligned with health equity and can be a focus of non-governmental organizations (NGOs) dedicated to social justice or human rights.
 Health literacy can be developed in schools, while aspects of health promotion such as breastfeeding promotion can depend on laws and rules of public spaces.
 One of the Ottawa Charter Health Promotion Action items is infusing prevention into all sectors of society, to that end, it is seen in preventive healthcare rather than a treatment and curative care focused medical model.

 There is a tendency among some public health officials, governments, and the medical–industrial complex to reduce health promotion to just developing personal skills, also known as health education and social marketing focused on changing behavioral risk factors.
 However, recent evidence suggests that attitudes about public health policies are less about personal abilities or health messaging than about individuals' philosophical beliefs about morality, politics, and science.